 All refunds except federal parent PLUS loans, prepayment accounts, the SMU Monthly TuitionPay Payment Plan and international wires will be made payable to the student.
+A credit card payment will only be refunded to the student if federal student loans have been applied to their account.
 International wires will be refunded by wire to the originating wire account less a \$35 wire-processing fee.
 The PLUS loan borrower can request the refund to be processed to the student by submitting a Parent PLUS Release form, located on the Bursar website.
 If the refund is issued by check, the student may request, in writing, that the refund be sent to another party.

 Any outstanding debts to the University will be deducted from the credit balance prior to issuing a refund.
 Any outstanding debts to the University that include Title IV funds must have an Authorization to Credit Account form and/or an Authorization to Credit Account Parent form on file in order to transfer funds to cover current award year debts.
 Students need to sign the ACA form and the federal parent PLUS loan borrower needs to sign the ACAP form.

 Any outstanding debts to the University that do not include Title IV funds will be deducted from the credit balance prior to issuing a refund.
 All other debts should be paid directly by the student.